FoopyPoopy/material-ui/CONTRIBUTING.md

 git checkout next
 git pull upstream next
 ```
+**Note**: This only applies when contributing to Material UI itself.
+          This is because of the devDependencies for Material UI.
 4. Install the dependencies with pnpm (yarn or npm aren't supported):

 ```bash